TajibSmajlovic/pagination-workshop/README.md

 Pagination is a technique for dividing a list of items into discrete pages.
 In web applications, this is often achieved with the 'pagination' UI component, which contains pagination buttons that are used to navigate through the pages.

-Example of pagination 'UI' component:
+Example of numeric pagination 'UI' component:

 ![Example of how Pagination component should look like in the end](./assets/images/pagination.png "Pagination image component")

+There are several types of pagination: numeric pagination, load more pagination, infinite scrolling pagination, alphabetical pagination, date-based pagination, etc.

+1. Numeric pagination: This is the most common pagination technique, where the pages are numbered and users can navigate to a specific page by clicking on the corresponding page number.
+For example, if you have 50 pages of search results, users can click on page 3 to go directly to that page.

+2. Load more pagination: This technique is used when you want to display more items without loading a new page.
+When the user reaches the end of the page, a "Load More" button is displayed, which allows the user to load more items without navigating to a new page.

+3. Infinite scrolling pagination: This technique is similar to load more pagination, but instead of a button, new items are loaded automatically as the user scrolls down the page.
+This technique is often used in social media feeds where new posts are loaded as the user scrolls down the page.

+4. Alphabetical pagination: This technique is used when you have a large dataset that is sorted alphabetically.
+The letters of the alphabet are displayed on the page, and users can click on a letter to see all the items that start with that letter.
+For example, if you have a list of contacts, users can click on the letter "A" to see all the contacts whose names start with "A".

+5. Date-based pagination: This technique is used when you have a large dataset that is sorted by date.
+The pages are divided by date ranges, such as "Last 7 Days", "Last 30 Days", or "This Year".
+Users can click on a date range to see all the items within that range.

-Example of how pagination works:
+Example of numeric pagination:

 ![Example of how pagination should look like in the end](./assets/gifs/pagination.gif)

 Other type of pagination is called "infinite scroll".
 This type of pagination is used by most of the social media platforms like Facebook, Instagram, Twitter, etc.

-Example of infinite scroll on desktop screen:
+Example of infinite scroll pagination on desktop screen:

 ![Example of how infinitive scroll should look like in the end on desktop screens](./assets/gifs/infinitive-scroll-desktop.gif)

-Example of infinite scroll on mobile screen:
+Example of infinite scroll pagination on mobile screen:

 ![Example of how infinitive scroll should look like in the end on mobile screens](./assets/gifs/infinitive-scroll-mobile.gif)

-In this workshop we will be implementing both types of pagination.
+In this workshop we will be implementing numeric and infinitive scrolling pagination.

 ## Why do we need pagination?